ktorio/ktor-documentation/topics/data-conversion.md

 ## Basic installation
 {id="basic-installation"}

-Installing the DataConversion is pretty easy, and it should be cover primitive types:
+Installing the DataConversion is pretty easy, and it should cover primitive types:

 ```kotlin
 install(DataConversion)